 Having just finished reading “The Dispossessed” by Ursula K. Le Guin, I can’t stop thinking about it.

-What would happen if there was a revolution and if those in favor of it were given their own planet to create an anarchist society?
+What would happen if there was a revolution and if those in favor of it were given their own planet that has no possessions?

 Because, yeah, that's what happened in "The Dispossessed" about 170 years ago on a planet called Urras.